cgons/phony/README.md

 2018/05/15 14:00:33 -------------------------------------------------
 ```
 Hit the URL defined in the config file to receive a response from Phony.

+_(Note: Phony will attempt to look for a config file named `phonyconfig.json` in the current working directory.
+Alternatively, you may specify the path to a config file with the `--config` flag.)_
 ```bash
 http GET localhost:9191/phony